-Policy 1.2 Treaty of Waitangi
+Policy 1.3 Treaty of Waitangi

-The College will fulfil its obligations under the Treaty of Waitangi recognising that Māori are the Tangata Whenua o Aotearoa and that their language and culture are a living part of New Zealand society.
+The College will fulfil its obligations under the Treaty of Waitangi recognising that Māori are the Tangata Whenua of Aoteoroa and that their language and culture are a living part of New Zealand society.

-- To ensure the curriculum reflects Māori perspectives and provides all ākonga with an understanding of Tikanga Māori. - To make equitable provision in the curriculum and the programmes of the College for the instructional and general educational needs of Māori ākonga. - To provide opportunities for ākonga who wish to learn Te Reo Māori.

-- To fully implement the Aotearoa New Zealand Histories curriculum. - To recognise Māori values in the provision of resources and facilities in the College. - To make staffing and financial provisions to enable the College to meet the requirements as noted in the points above.
+- To ensure the curriculum reflects Māori perspectives and provides all students with an understanding of Tikanga Māori. - To make equitable provision in the curriculum and the programmes of the College for the instructional and general educational needs of Māori students. - To provide opportunities for students who wish to learn Te Reo Māori. - To recognise Māori values in the provision of resources and facilities in the College. - To make staffing and financial provisions to enable the College to meet the requirements as noted in the points above.